 The dial on this sample is matte dark grey colour.
 Around the dial we have the minute track printed in white with hour markers printen in vintage faux patina colour.
 At 12 o’clock we have the classic Yema logo with the “Y” and under that ir cursive font the name of the model “Navygraf“.
 Under that closer to the six o’clock we have marking printed in white colour “990 feet, Automatic, Patent Pending”.
 The patent pending I actually couldn’t find what is that for, but I guess it is for the movement or maybe the design or something.
 The index hour and minute hands are bright yellow with white middle part which is the lume (Super-LumiNova C5).
 The lume is ok-ish, but it lasts about 30-40min which is quite weak.
 The seconds hand is very simple and also in this bright yellow olour as the other hands.
 Overall the dial is very simple and legible.
 Yema kept the same design as the original Navygraf had and I like that.
 I like when brands stay close to the originality.

 Now we come to the movement, which in all honesty I think is just a pure marketing trick!
 First of all a little backstory with the movement and what is said on Yema website.
 On Yema website they claim: “In 2011, after years of R&D and over €3 million invested, YEMA‘s first-generation self-winding mechanical in-house movement is released: the Caliber MBP1000.
 Almost 10 years later, the MBP1000 has equipped over 250,000 YEMA timepieces.
 Following the general enthusiasm for our first caliber and in order to secure our independence, we have developed second-generation In-house Calibers which will be exclusive to the brand: Yema2000 (3 hands) and Yema3000 (GMT)”.
-In this watch we have the Yema2000 which is the 3 hand movement.
+In this watch we have the MBP1000 caliber which actually by the papers and everything needed to have the newer Yema 2000, but ok, the caseback is closed anyways so let’s just throw in the old movement.
 By the specs it is pretty generic with 29 jewels, 4 adjustment positions, 42 hour power reserve and it beats at 4Hz (28 800 A/h).
 All that is pretty standart right?
 But then you find that the origin of the movement is “Designed, developed and assembled in France at Morteau workshops” while on their website when it is compared to ETA its says “Swiss Made” and under the Miyota it says “Japan Made”.
 So they are already hiding where the movement are made!
 Well the problem with this is that you can’t say it is in-house caliber unless you design, develop, make and assemble it.
 If the movement is designed in France and made by some other company, in my opinion you can’t call it inhouse.

 Also searching more about the Yema we learned that Yema was bought by Ambre group in 2009 and found some info and some watchmaker thoughts on the MBP1000 movement and again the same old story “designed, developed and assembled by the Morteau (small village in Eastern-France) workshops in France” and no mention where are they made.
 That movement actually wasn’t exclusive to the Yema brand and was also fitted in other Ambre group brand called “Yonger & Bresson” and some other.
 Reading forums and different Facebook group posts I learned that that movement was pretty bad with poor results of longevity and precision.
 Also the finishing was really bad.